ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 ### Preface

-As onmetal is Kubernetes-API, it should integrate nicely within the existing ecosystem.
+As ironcore is Kubernetes-API, it should integrate nicely within the existing ecosystem.
 Some API design choices are made in that regard.
 For further information about Kubernetes, see [the Kubernetes reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#ephemeralvolumesource-v1-core)
 .